-Among the medical plans NYU offers to serve its diverse faculty and employee community is a High Deductible Health Plan (HDHP) with Health Savings Account (HSA).
+Among the medical plans NYU offers to serve its diverse faculty and employee community is a consumer-driven health plan – NYU's High Deductible Health Plan (HDHP) with Health Savings Account (HSA).

 The HDHP is administered through UnitedHealthcare, like the UHC Choice Plus Advantage and Choice Plus Value Point-of-Service Plans.
 With the HDHP, the annual deductible will be higher than other medical plans; however, that is only part of the cost you should consider when making your enrollment decision.
 Another cost to think about is the amount you pay for medical coverage through your payroll contributions.
 For the HDHP with HSA, this deduction from your paycheck is lower than other medical plans.
 Compared with the monthly premium for the UHC Choice Plus Advantage Plan, you can save approximately 40% with the HDHP with HSA!
 The lower premium gives you the perfect opportunity to start saving in an HSA account.